Many people come to CAMH for help, treatment and care - you are not alone.

 CAMH is committed to providing client/patient-centred care.
 We want you to be fully informed about your care and we encourage you to take part in decisions about your treatment.

 We strive to make the client/patient experience at CAMH as pleasant and comfortable as possible.

-CAMH has some semi-private and private rooms.
-We assign rooms according to the individual needs of clients and the availability of beds.
-If your treatment needs a semi-private or private room, OHIP covers the cost.
+CAMH has both semi-private and private patient rooms.
+Rooms are assigned according to the individual needs of clients/patients and the availability of beds.
+If your treatment plan requires admission to a semi-private or private room, OHIP covers the cost.

-If you want a semi-private or private room and it is not essential to your treatment, you may ask for one, if rooms are available.
-These charges are usually not covered by provincial health care plans, so you or your private health insurance company will need to pay for the room.
+If you want a semi-private or private room and it is not essential to your treatment, you may be provided with one if available.
+The fees for a room upgrade are usually not covered by provincial health care plans, so you or your private health insurance company will need to pay for the room.

 To have your insurance plan pay for any costs, when you are admitted you must show us your:

 - valid provincial health card

 - guarantor's employer details